 I looked up at the moon and it looked back at me as if to say “I know what you’ve been doing!”
+The Moon Knows!
 I was mired in my addictions.
 My marriage was all but over and I wasn’t authentic in my relationships with anyone I knew.
+This is my story of recovery.

 I went to bed that night in a panic.
 The moon knew my truth and wasn’t going to let me go on forever hiding it.
 Something had to change.
 The next day I found Refuge Recovery.
 A few days later I attended my first meeting.